bcgov/bcparks-ar-api/docs/README.md

 Initially, all data with an `isLegacy` flag was locked against editing.

+Currently, only the years from 2017-2019 represented in the Excel document have been brought over [#971](https://bcparksdigital.atlassian.net/browse/BRS-971).

 ### Parks

 It was assumed that all parks that would continue to collect attendance and revenue data were present in the modern A&R system before migration.
 Therefore, any park present only in the migration would be created in the modern system with an `isLegacy` flag.